 Mechanical switches can behave many different ways.
 Brands have utilized the different combination of features and actuation levels to provide different types of keyboard.
 In the gaming space, the most common colors you come across are RED, BLACK, BLUE & BROWN.
 Different brands like Razer opt for things like Orange & green but they can be matched up to the standard set quite easily.
 Cherry MX is the most popular brand when it comes to mechanical keyboards and some of the specs we have on offer below have used them as a base.

-Related: Complete List of the Best Mechanical Keyboards for Gamers in 2017.
+Related: Complete List of the Best Mechanical Keyboards for Gamers.

 Typically these keyboards have the following characteristics